Welcome to Butterflies Class!

 We have a team of four staff members to support all children in their learning and development in their first or second year of nursery.

-Miss Roots is the Class Teacher supported by Professional Teaching Partners (PTP) Mrs Bullett, Miss Reshat and Miss Stevens.
+Miss Roots is the Class Teacher supported by Professional Teaching Partners (PTP) Miss Stevens, Miss Turner, Mrs Lewington, and Miss Villiers-Charlton.

 At Midfield, we follow the Early Years Foundation Stage curriculum, comprising 7 areas of learning which are divided into 'prime' and 'specific' areas.